West Virginia University: WVU Student Health Services

-Starting with the Fall 2014 semester WVU implemented a mandatory student health insurance policy, with an opt-out.
-All domestic students at West Virginia University and WVU Tech, enrolled in 6 or more credit hours and international students enrolled in 1 or more credit hours will be required to carry health insurance coverage.
+Starting with the fall 2014 semester, WVU implemented a mandatory student health insurance policy, with an opt-out.
+All domestic students at West Virginia University and WVU Tech enrolled in six or more credit hours, and international students enrolled in 1 or more credit hours, are required to carry health insurance coverage.

-With the opening of the new Student Health and Wellness building on the Evansdale Campus, WVU Medical Corporation now operates the medical services of Student Health.
-This is a WVU Urgent Care Clinic office and is the primary care provider to students who use WVU's Aetna Health Insurance policy.
-The Clinic is open 7 days a week.
+With the opening of the new Student Health and Wellness building on the Evansdale Campus, WVU Medical Corporation operates the medical services of Student Health.
+This is a WVU Urgent Care Clinic office, and is the primary care provider to students who use WVU's Aetna Health Insurance policy.
+The clinic is open seven days a week.

 Arts and entertainment

 WVU Arts & Entertainment (A&E) sponsors entertainment events for students throughout the academic year.
 The department organizes the annual FallFest event, which features popular musicians, comedians, and other performers.
-WVU A&E annually hosts several concerts at the WVU Coliseum and Canady Creative Arts Center, with past performances by Akon, The All-American Rejects, The Fray, Kelly Clarkson, Ludacris, Maroon 5, Reba McEntire, Willie Nelson, and 50 Cent among others.
+WVU A&E annually hosts several concerts at the WVU Coliseum and Canady Creative Arts Center, with past performances by Akon, The All-American Rejects, The Fray, Kelly Clarkson, Ludacris, Maroon 5, Reba McEntire, Willie Nelson, and 50 Cent.
 The Canady Creative Arts Center was constructed in 1967, it included a new Möller pipe organ.

 The West Virginia Public Theater (WVPT) is one of two professional musical theaters in West Virginia.
 The group is near WVU's campus and performs several Broadway numbers yearly.

 The 5300 sqft Art Museum of West Virginia University features touring exhibitions and displays a collection including over 2,500 works of art from the Appalachian region, Asia, and Africa.

 The Royce J. and Caroline B. Watts Museum, on the Evansdale campus, features tools, equipment, artifacts, photos, and other items related to West Virginia's coal and petroleum industries.